I pretended to be somebody I wanted to be until finally, I became that person. Or he became me.

 Why is it important to make these changes?

 In order to make change stick, you must have a “reason” to make this change in the first place.
-There must be enough motivation for you to change, or otherwise your efforts will be fleeting.
+There must be enough motivation for you to change, or otherwise, your efforts will be fleeting.

-For this to take place you must thoroughly understand how to utilize the principles behind pain and pleasure.
+For this to take place you must thoroughly understand how to utilize the principles of pain and pleasure.
 Both pain and pleasure are natural motivators that you must bring here into this process in order to make positive long-term changes stick.

 Step 2: Identify Positive Role Models

 If you are still lacking a little clarity as to the kind of person you would like to become, then let’s take a brief look at some of your role models.
-These are the people who inspire you through their behavior, words and actions.
+These are the people who inspire you through their behavior, words, and actions.
 Your task here is to use these role models as the catalyst to help define your ideal self.
 Ask yourself: